delr3ves/cylon-raspi-stub/README.md

 # cyclones-fake-raspi
-Just a dummy implementation of cyclones raspi to be able to test in development environments
+Just a dummy implementation of cylon js raspi to be able to test in development environments